AdobeDocs/experience-platform.en/help/query-service/ui/anonymous-block.md

 Secondly, execution can be stopped if there is an exception clause and thirdly from a resource point of view, the queries as a chain will be more efficient than you executing the queries one after the other because we reuse the cluster resources

-The cluster of resources helps Because every query what we do, every batch query that we get Jordan what we do is that we spin up a cluster, will load the query we execute the query and then we spin down the cluster. -->
+The cluster of resources helps because every query what we do, every batch query that we get Jordan what we do is that we spin up a cluster, will load the query we execute the query and then we spin down the cluster. -->

 ## How to use anonymous block with snapshot to create streams